 You should not pass other vehicles in a construction zone due to the unpredictable conditions of the road ahead.
 There may be pavement work or a lane that ends.
 Be patient, and wait until you are out of the construction zone to pass another vehicle.

 It's important to know that the fines will be doubled if you are caught speeding in a construction zone.
-If you are caught driving over 30km/h over in a construction zone, you may face fines for driving 60 km/h – which would be classifed as stunt driving, and your license could be suspended.
+If you are caught driving over 30km/h in a construction zone, you may face fines for driving 60 km/h – which would be classified as stunt driving, and your license could be suspended.

 In addition to reduced speed, any violation in a construction zone is subject to double fines.